 Pistachios: Nothing quite beats the lovely green and purple hues of the pistachio.
 Against the backdrop of the yoghurt, it makes for a really good-looking condiment.

 Sumac: Love this tangy spice to enhance the flavours of the yoghurt and pistachios.
 It also gives the yoghurt a tinge of deep red flecks.
+We love it so much we made fruit salad with it Summer Berry Salad with Sumac Dusted Meringues.

 How to roast a whole pumpkin?
 It’s much easier than you think.